 • Calculate binomial probabilities

 • Apply the principle of statistical inference from sample to population

-• Perform simple statistical analysis in the statistical packages SPSS and R
+• Perform simple statistical analysis in the statistical package R

 • Discrete outcomes